AdobeDocs/campaign-classic.en/help/platform/using/ac-glossary.md

 *Context: Campaign Interaction, Transactional Messaging*

-In unitary mode are, a single contact is processed by the Offer engine at runtime.
+In unitary mode, a single contact is processed by the Offer engine at runtime.
 This mode is generally used for inbound interactions and transactional messages.

 Learn more about [Unitary mode](../../interaction/using/about-inbound-channels.md).
 +++